 Placement into a course with the appropriate level of challenge is vital to your success.
 Your initial placement into General Chemistry courses at the University of Findlay will be determined by your ACT Math and Science subsection scores or by your SAT Math and Verbal subsection scores, whichever is higher.
 In the absence of ACT or SAT scores, students will take the chemistry placement test to determine the appropriate placement level.
 This includes transfer students.
-If a student has earned transfer credit for chemistry courses, the college transfer credit will take precedence over the placement when scheduling for classes.
+If a student has earned transfer credit for college chemistry courses, including AP or IB credit, the transfer credit will take precedence over the placement when scheduling for classes.

 ACT/SAT scores are valid for 3 years from the date the test was completed.
 UF placement scores are valid for 2 years from the date the test was completed.

 If your ACT combined Math and Science subsection score is 52 or greater or if your SAT combined Math and Verbal subsection score is 1190 or greater, you will be placed into General Chemistry I lecture and lab (CHEM130/130L).
 Alternatively, students will be placed into Basic Chemistry lecture and lab (CHEM111/111L).